Header image courtesy of @dchiking_ (via Instagram)

 Time: Five to seven days

-The longest and most famous hike on the list is the rugged MacLehose Trail, which spans 100 kilometres from Sai Kung to Tuen Mun.
+The longest and most famous hike on the list is the MacLehose Trail, which spans 100 kilometres from Sai Kung to Tuen Mun.
 Named after Hong Kong’s longest-serving governor and avid hiker Murray MacLehose (who famously established Hong Kong’s country parks) this trail was named one of 20 “dream hikes” by National Geographic.

 Years before it was officially opened to the public, Gurkhas—elite Nepalese soldiers who served in the colonial army—would walk the trail in 24 hours as part of their training regimen; the exercise would later inspire the Oxfam Trailwalker event.
 Thankfully, the MacLehose Trail is a little easier to handle nowadays with stone steps and distance markers every 500 metres to help you along.

 The trail has 10 sections of varying length and difficulty, with Sections 3 and 4 (Pak Tam Au to Kei Ling Au and Kei Ling Au to Tai Lo Shan) being the hardest.
-One of the MacLehose Trail’s defining features is its diversity—from start to finish, you’ll see everything from lush green mountains to pristine beaches, volcanic rock formations, and urban sprawls.
+One of the MacLehose Trail’s defining features is its diversity—from start to finish, you’ll see everything from lush mountains to pristine beaches, volcanic rock formations, and urban sprawls.

-There are snack kiosks and vending machines available in Sections 1, 2, 5, 6, and 8, but you should still ensure you bring enough food and water for the rest of the trip, as the MacLehose Trail can take up to a week to complete (depending on your pace and fitness level).
+There are snack kiosks and vending machines available in Sections 1, 2, 5, 6, and 8, but you should ensure you bring enough food and water for the rest of the trip, as the MacLehose Trail can take up to a week to complete (depending on your pace and fitness level).
 Click here for our full guide on hiking Section 1 (Pak Tam Chung to Long Ke Wan).

 Length: 50 kilometres